 Alcohol and doctors

 The culture of medicine has supported our own use of alcohol to relieve our tension and stress, to reward ourselves at the end of a hard day’s work and help us to wind down and take the edge off the day.
-Even though the studies that show the incontrovertible harm of alcohol have been out for a few years, supporting the truth of what our bodies have always known, they have largely been ignored, and we continue to drink and advise our patients to do the same, or at the very least, not to counsel them not to drink.
+Even though the studies that show the incontrovertible harm of alcohol have been out for a few years, supporting the truth of what our bodies have always known, they have largely been ignored, and we continue to drink and advise our patients to do the same, or at the very least, we don’t counsel them not to drink.

 Alcohol is a touchy subject to talk about, a no-go zone for many.
 We are willing to do whatever it takes during the day, as long as we can have a drink at night.

-We are willing to follow the latest guidelines on food, exercise, to base our practice on the available evidence when it comes to anything else, but not when it comes to alcohol.
+We are willing to follow the latest guidelines on food, exercise, to base our practice on the best available evidence when it comes to anything else, but not when it comes to alcohol.

 Why are we so attached to drinking alcohol?